 10 things to do in Rome in November

-I'm not going to fool you.
+I will not deceive you.
 In the month of November the probability of rain is quite high.
-For this reason, I want to give you options of things to see and do in Rome to put you under shelter in those days that give no respite.
+For this reason, I want to give you options to take shelter in those days that do not give truce.
 On those sunny days, take the opportunity to visit the most emblematic monuments without waiting.

 When the day threatens rain, go to an art gallery to admire the exhibition of the month.
 November is also the time for the Roma Europa Festival, which offers various plays, concerts and dance performances.
 You can also take the opportunity to attend the night show at the Augustus Forum, which lasts until the first week of November.
 Many plans await you!